isrohadi18/isrohadi18/README.md

 ### Hi welcome to my worksheet

 **`Am I an expert?`** No, I'm a developer who continually updates myself, focusing on functional application development, and possessing a strong understanding of multiple programming languages.
 I have experience developing full-stack applications, including front-end interface design, back-end system management, and database integration.
-The projects I've worked on are based on real-world needs, such as file security applications, management systems, and web-based platforms.&nbsp;&nbsp;
+The projects I've worked on are based on real-world needs, such as file security applications, management systems, and web-based platforms.

 If you care about code structure, neatness, or even small details like spacing and semicolons—let's discuss.